hyperhq/docs.hyper.sh-hyper/GettingStarted/__index__.md

 Welcome to Hyper_!

-To get started, please following these steps:
+To get started, please follow these steps:

 - [Create an account](https://hyper.sh/signup/) with Hyper_
 - Provide your billing information and complete your account